speechbrain/speechbrain/README.md

 Spectral masking, spectral mapping, and time-domain enhancement are different methods already available within SpeechBrain.
 Separation methods such as Conv-TasNet, DualPath RNN, and SepFormer are implemented as well.

 ### Multi-microphone processing
-Combining multiple microphones is a powerful approach to achieve robustness in adverse acoustic environments.
-SpeechBrain provides various techniques for beamforming (e.g, delay-and-sum, MVDR, and GeV) and speaker localization.
+Combining multiple microphones is a powerful approach to achieve robustness in adverse acoustic environments:
+- Delay-and-sum, MVDR and GeV beamforming.
+- Speaker localization.

-### Research & development
+### Documentation & Tutorials
 SpeechBrain is designed to speed-up research and development of speech technologies.
-It is modular, flexible, easy-to-customize, and contains several recipes for popular datasets.
-Documentation and tutorials are here to help newcomers using SpeechBrain.
+Hence, our code is backed-up with three different level of documentation:
+- **Low-level:** during the review process of the different pull requests, we are focusing on the level of comments that are given.
+Hence, any complex functionality or long pipeline is supported with helpful comments enabling users to handily customise the code.
+- **Functional-level:** all classes in SpeechBrain contains a detailed doctstring that details the input and output formats, the different arguments, the usage of the function, the potential associated bibliography and a function example that is used for test integration during pull requests.
+Such examples can also be used to manipulate a class or a function in order to properly understand what is exactly happening.
+- **Educational-level:** we provide various Google Colab (i.e. interactive) tutorials describing all the building-blocks of SpeechBrain ranging from the core of the toolkit to a specific model designed for a particular task.
+The number of available tutorial is expected to increase through time.

 ### Under development
 We currently are working towards integrating DNN-HMM for speech recognition and machine translation.